earik87/earik87.github.io/_posts/2021-06-13-my-thoughts-on-clean-code.md

     </figure>
 </center>

 I would recommend to review java language before reading this book.
 The code examples in the book are in java and concepts are java-centric.
-Plus, get ready to see bunch of code blocks while reading.
+Plus, get ready to see bunch of code blocks in the book.

 ## My quotes and notes

 > Yet even in the auto industry, the bulk of the work lies not in manufacturing but in maintenance or its avoidance.

 This is so true.
 The effort for writing clean code is in fact for the sake of maintenance.
-The code should be maintainable, and for this it should be clean enough.
+The code should be maintainable, and for this it must be clean.

 > Learning to write clean code is hard work.

 Not going to speak a lot on this.
 It is a fact.
-Learning to write clean code requires writing tons of code, first.
+Learning to write clean code requires writing tons of code.
 What makes software engineering hard is not finishing source code that works but writing clean and maintainable one.

 > Code, without tests, is not clean.